shankar-jayaraj/Theory_Meets_Practice_by_Shankar_J/README.md

 # Theory_Meets_Practice_by_Shankar_J

-This repository contains content created by Shankar J.
+This repository contains content created by [Shankar J](https://www.linkedin.com/in/drshankarj/) for Theory meets practice series.

 Please adhere to the license and citation requirements when using or sharing this work.